 A complete denture is used when a few natural teeth are remaining.
-Our dentists start the process by eliminating any natural remaining teeth's so that the dentures are fitted and aligned properly.
+Our dentists start the process by eliminating any natural remaining teeth so that the dentures are fitted and aligned properly.
 Then a mold of the gums is taken and sends it to a dental lab where the customized dentures are constructed.
-Partial dentures are prepared in the same method as a complete set are made and get utilized when few teeth get missing.
+Partial dentures are prepared in the same method as a complete set and are used when only a few teeth are missing.

 Immediate Dentures allows patients to have their Dentures on the same day when the teeth are removed.
-As the extraction sites get heals & the bone remodels, the denture will require adjustments & relining to make it fit better.
-At the end of the year when the healing gets completed, our dentists may advise you to get a new denture.
+As the extraction heals & the bone remodels, the denture will require adjustments & relining to make it fit better.
+At the end of the year when the healing is completed, our dentist may advise you to get a new denture.

-If the roots of a patient’s remaining teeth are strong, the dentist may suggest over-dentures.
+If the roots of a patient are remaining then the teeth are strong, our dentist may suggest over-dentures.
 Overdentures fit on top of the remaining natural teeth in the mouth.
 With over-dentures, the remaining teeth are re-sculpted and covered with metal caps to stop future decay.
 The advantage of over-dentures is that they do not have to be relined as frequently as a complete set of dentures because they cause less recession of the jawbone and gums.
 In addition, overdentures create less occlusion (bite) problems than complete dentures.

 Once Your Dentures Have Been Placed